learn-co-curriculum/js-basics-variables-readme/README.md

 realize that the value has to change over the course of your program, circle back to change it to `let`.

-***NOTE***: With the update to Chrome 80, `let` is now able to be redeclared in the Chrome console (and only your console).
+***NOTE ON CHROME 80***: With the update to Chrome 80, `let` is now able to be redeclared in the Chrome console (and only your console).
 Keep this in mind when you're testing out your code!
 For more on this, check out [this article.](https://dev.to/cooldashing24/chrome-now-allows-for-let-and-class-redeclarations-in-the-console-2m0f)

 ## Resources